How to Overcome Fear of Being Hit

 Significantly, when a player feels they can react automatically to protect themselves, they will hit more confidently.

 Concept 3 to Overcome Fear of Being Hit

 Reduce Fear Through Desensitization

-Next, the coach or parent can strive to progressively build confidence by gradually helping the young hitter to overcome their fear.
+Next, the coach or parent can continuously build confidence by gradually helping the young hitter overcome their fear.

 Here is a deliberate practice routine to gradually ease fear:

-- Progress slowly, beginning with soft toss, then a pitching machine, and finally live pitch.
+- Progress slowly, beginning with a soft toss, then a pitching machine, and finally, live pitch.
 Repeat this sequence of hitting practice, from toss to machine to live, asking the hitter to move an inch closer to the plate each time through.

 - If they begin backing or striding away, stop until they are ready to try again.
 Keep measurements and record.
 Set goals.
 Celebrate progress!

 Concept 4 to Overcome Fear of Being Hit